Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

             }
         }

-    The ``data`` field is only relevant if wCCD is sent to a smart contract as described in the next option.
+    The ``data`` field is only relevant if wCCD is sent to a smart contract as described in option 2.
     You can use your account address if you want to credit the wCCD to your own account.
     If you insert your account address correctly, the JSON object should look similar to the below JSON object.